TZstatsADS/ads-fall2023-project1-ClarenceJiang71/doc/README.md

 # ADS Project 1: What made you happy today?
 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the data story notebook and final HTML output.
+There are some R starter codes, I did not delete them though they are not used.